Saturday, September 20, 2025

 Movie: Sgt.
 Pepper's Lonely Hearts Club Band (Michael Schultz, 1978)

-I've never had strong feelings in either direction about Bob Dylan, but do find DIamonds & Rust to be one of the great love songs.
-By extension, I absolutely loved A Complete Unknown, which is more interested in trying to capture the effect Dylan had on his admirers, than in being a straightforward biopic.
-In trying to convey how it feels to be artistically and romantically moved by his music, director James Mangold gets two of the best performances in recent times out of Monica Barbaro and Edward Norton (playing respectively Joan Baez and Pete Seeger).
-Their many closeups expressing their love and admiration are always informed by the notion that is incredibly good to feel that way about art and about other people.
+I've never had strong opinions about Bob Dylan, but do find DIamonds & Rust to be one of the great love songs.
+By extension, I absolutely loved A Complete Unknown, which is more interested in capturing how it feels to be artistically and romantically moved, than in being a straightforward biopic.
+In the process, director James Mangold gets two of the best performances in recent times out of Monica Barbaro and Edward Norton (playing respectively Joan Baez and Pete Seeger).
+They are beaming with love and admiration in their many closeups, always informed by the notion that it is incredibly good to feel that way about art and about other people.
 As a result, the film evokes both a really passionate romanticism and a fuzzy comforting warmth.
 One of the highlights is Dylan's 1965 performance of The Times They Are A-Changin' at the Newport Folk Festival, a wonderfully compelling depiction of the connection between an artist and his fans, with Mangold ramping up the sound of both the performance and the delirious excitement of the audience everytime Dylan calls out a different group for failing to understand and keep up with the changing mores of the youth.
 The next year Dylan returns to the Newport Folk Festival, decides to "go electric" and is aggressively booed and jeered off the stage by an audience that would prefer that everything stays the same.
-We all love promises of hope and change, as long as other people have to do the changing.
+No scene will ever explain better the existence of Michael Schultz' Sgt.
+Pepper's Lonely Hearts Club Band.

 Sgt.
-Pepper imagines the possibility of enjoying the Beatles' music in a pre-Beatles world where the cultural changes the Beatles brought don't exist.
+Pepper imagines the possibility of enjoying the Beatles' music in a pre-Beatles world where the cultural changes the group brought don't exist.
 Sgt.
-Peppers' band (consisting of the Bee Gees and Peter Frampton) plays its songs in a farmhouse surrounded by pigs, goats and chickens or in the town's main square just outside the city hall, surrounded by churches, historic houses and a retirment home.
-Their audience consists of well-dressed, mostly white, people of all ages dancing with the joyous, yet respectful, understanding that they are following a communal tradition with its origins in the First World War, when the original Sgt.
+Peppers' band (consisting of the Bee Gees and Peter Frampton) plays its songs in a farmhouse surrounded by pigs, goats and chickens or in the town's main square just outside the city hall, surrounded by churches, historic houses and a retirement home.
+Their audience consists of well-dressed, mostly white, people of all ages dancing with the joyous, yet respectful, understanding that they are following a communal tradition going back to the First World War, when the original Sgt.
 Pepper had a brass band that entertained the soldiers in Europe.
 All along, the old, kindly mayor (played by George Burns) commands respect as he narrates the scene and observes his citizens with great contentment.
 All is right and orderly in this town where "I get high with a little help from my friends" simply means that if you trust your fellow townfolk you can even fly a hot air balloon.

 No comments: